 Ask leading questions: Good questions will form the basis of your conversation with the children and help you provide just the right amount of information.
 What do the children know about the person's illness?
 What have they been told?
 What have they heard?
-For example, you may want to ask: "Have you ever heard of the word cancer?"
-"Have you noticed mommy is sleeping a lot?"
+For example, you may want to ask: "Can you tell me what you know about Pops' illness?"
+"Have you ever heard of the word cancer?"
+"Have you noticed any changes in mommy?"

 What do the children know about the type of treatment the ill person needs or has already received?
 What is their understanding of this information?
 A possible question: "Grandpa's body is very sick, the medicine isn't working anymore.
-Do you know what that means?"
+Can you tell me what you think that might mean?"